OkBayat/mb-loader/README.md

 mb-loader is written using CSS3 modules.
 Instead of using gif in the HTML you can use mb-loader to make website visitors having fun by hovering the mouse over individual borders.

+> You can use with AngularJs v1 or javaScript.

 ## Installing
 You can also use the standalone mb-loader.
 For example:
 ```html